Scheduled MonumentsEnglandGuest house of the Knights of St John

 Guest house of the Knights of St John is a scheduled monument protected by Historic England under reference 1005648.
 View the official record →

-The Guest house of the Knights of St John is a medieval building located in Wiltshire, England, forming part of the architectural legacy of the Knights Hospitaller in England.
+The Guest house of the Knights of St John is a stone building located in Wiltshire that dates to the medieval period and represents the architectural heritage of the Knights Hospitaller in England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005648.

 Guest house of the Knights of St John is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005648.